Shazizan/pipeline-vault/README.md

 **2. Transformation**
 - Standard cleaning (handling nulls, type casting, filtering).
 - Enrichment and structuring using both Pandas and PySpark functions.
+- All the processes and code scripts can be viewed in my [portfolio](https://github.com/Shazizan/portfolio) repository.

 **3. Loading (via GitHub API)**
 - The final transformed datasets are uploaded into this repository.